Is Perfectionism a Symptom of Underlying Illness?

 She developed chronic tension headaches and gastrointestinal distress due to ongoing stress.
 Integrating cognitive behavioral therapy (CBT) with biochemical testing revealed she was undermethylated, which compounded her stress response.

 Methylation is a critical biochemical process that regulates many functions, including DNA repair, detoxification, neurotransmitter function, and mental health.
-Undermethylation leads to low levels of key neurotransmitters like serotonin and dopamine, which are critical for mood regulation.
-Patients with undermethylation often exhibit traits like perfectionism, obsessive-compulsive behavior, and high levels of anxiety.
+Undermethylation leads to low levels of key neurotransmitters such as serotonin and dopamine, which are critical for mood regulation.
+Patients with undermethylation often exhibit traits such as perfectionism, obsessive-compulsive behavior, and high levels of anxiety.

 Tests for Methylation